l42111996/java-Kcp/README.en.md

 7. Use the time wheel to optimize the CPU usage of a large number of connections
 8. Use directbuf and object pool, no gc pressure
 9. Increase the use of conv or ip + port to determine the uniqueness of the channel.
 The game is recommended to use conv and tcp configuration.
 [Related information](https://github.com/skywind3000/kcp/wiki/Cooperate-With-Tcp-Server)
-10. Increase unreliable udp sending and receiving in the same channel, and the game is more widely used

 # Using method and parameters